Deepfake Safety: How kids can spot AI-generated videos online (2026 Guide)

 What is this article about?

-This article explains Deepfake Safety: How kids can spot AI-generated videos online (2026 Guide) in a simple and practical way.
+This article explains Deepfake Safety: How kids can spot AI-generated videos online (2026 Guide) in a clear, practical, and expert-reviewed format.

 Is this information updated?